eccv24/eccv24.github.io/index.md

 ## Area chairs and reviewers

 We encourage reviewers and area chairs to self-nominate.
-If you know of someone who would be a great reviewer or AC, encourage them to self-nominate.
+If you know of someone who would be a great reviewer or AC, encourage them to self-nominate by filling the form (please do not send an email - we cannot reply to all the individual emails).

   - Area Chair nomination: [google form](https://forms.gle/VkgbRU573wVLtgLq5)
   - Reviewer nomination: [google form](https://forms.gle/cuY6oiBv8JTjvRQ59)